kachkaev/video-easter-eggs/README.md

 ## Todo

-- Show the list of annotated segments
+- Show the list of easter eggs

 - Add index page + API route to get all video infos